 There’s any number of reasons you might have ended up here.
 You might be wanting to hit pause on your biological clock, you may have received some bad news about your health or you might be wondering how we’re going to look after the extra precious embryos created in your IVF cycle.

 Down the page a little we’ll figure out where you fit and provide you with some information on your options but first we want to tell you a little about the actual freezing technique and put to rest any concerns you might have about the safety of your precious eggs, sperm and embryos.

-As part of our commitment to developing and using world leading fertility technology, Genea was the first clinic in Australia to develop and routinely replace the old slow freezing method for embryos, eggs and sperm with the more efficient and successful Vitrification process.
+As part of our commitment to developing and using world leading fertility technology, Genea was the first clinic in Australia to develop and routinely replace the old slow freezing method for embryos and eggs with the more efficient and successful Vitrification process.
 The technology, which is similar to snap freezing, dramatically increased survival rates for thawed embryos.
 We’ve been using it routinely since February 2006 but some clinics still use the outdated slow freeze method.

 Vitrification comes from the Latin word vitrum, meaning glass.
 What happens is that we put the eggs, sperm or embryos in a special solution called a vitrification medium and that solution is then cooled so quickly that the structure of the water molecules doesn’t have time to form ice crystals.
 Instead it instantaneously solidifies into a glass-like structure.